Sunny Deol: 2004–2021: Sporadic success and career setbacks

 Deol kicked off 2007 with Big Brother, a vigilante film.
 This was supposed to be Priyanka Chopra's first release in 2002 but was delayed by almost 5 years.
 Continuing his year, he appeared in the heist comedy Fool N Final, sharing the spotlight with emerging talents Shahid Kapoor and Ayesha Takia.
 This film was also a box office disappointment.
-Deol appeared alongside his father Dharmendra and brother Bobby Deol together for the first time in Apne (2007), a family sports-drama film.
-The film garnered significant hype and achieved considerable success.
+Deol regained momentum with the 2007 family sports drama Apne, directed by Anil Sharma.
+The film, which was a commercial success, marked the first onscreen collaboration between Deol, his father Dharmendra, and his brother Bobby Deol.
+He portrayed the son of a former boxer who returns to the sport to avenge his brother’s defeat.
+While critic Sukanya Verma argued the role would have better suited Deol earlier in his career, she praised his earnest performance and his portrayal of vulnerability during scenes of conflict with his father's character.

 In 2008, he appeared with his brother again in the ensemble film Heroes.
 Deol's performance, although brief, was praised.
 2009 saw Deol star in the thriller Fox (2009) opposite Arjun Rampal.
-It marked Deol's first film appearing as an antagonist.
+It marked the only film in which Deol appeared as an anti-hero.
 The film was inspired from Hollywood film A Murder of Crows (1999).
 It was another commercial failure for the actor.

 Deol's first release of 2010 was Neeraj Pathak's crime thriller Right Yaaa Wrong which had him playing a police inspector.
 Yamla Pagla Deewana which also featured him alongside his father and brother was Deol's only release in 2011.
 The surreal comedy was declared a hit.

 For the first time in his career, Deol lent his voice in the Animated film Mahabharata for the role of Bheem.
 It earned ₹16.9 million.
 Yamla Pagla Deewana 2, a sequel to his 2011 hit was released in 2013 but the film was a critical and box office failure.
 In the end of 2013 Deol teamed up with Anil Sharma yet again for Singh Saab The Great which was received positively.
 It was Deol's comeback to traditional action genre and the film turned out be a moderate success.
 His dialogue in the film, "Bali Hamesha Bakre Ki Di Jaati Hai, Sher Ki Nahi" (Sacrifice is always made of a goat, not a lion) became popular.